skellat/mkdocs-cms/docs/index.md

 ### To Reach Us

-For more information, please contact us by telephone in the United States at 814-580-8087, <a href="skype:stephen.michael.kellat?chat">via Skype</a> or <a href="mailto:ashtabulaecv197@gmail.com">via e-mail</A>.
+For more information, please contact us <a href="skype:stephen.michael.kellat?chat">via Skype</a> or <a href="mailto:ashtabulaecv197@gmail.com">via e-mail</A>.
 We are presently *not* hosting our own e-mail due to adverse factors in the realm of e-mail service hosting.
-We expect to be transitioning our telephone services to [Microsoft Teams Phone](https://www.microsoft.com/en-us/microsoft-teams/microsoft-teams-phone) before the end of 2022.